 My recent trip to a wintry Iceland was a real highlight of an awesome 2012 year of travel & photography/photography & travel.
 It had been decided in midyear that the country would be added to the itinerary so the trip had been on the cards for a while.
 Unusually for me I did a bit of pre-arrival research.
 I guess I was excited.
-Curious.
+Curious even.
 I read up about visiting Iceland in December – particularly about how accessible its many highlights are – & looked at pictures.
 Lots of pictures.
-I thought I knew what to expect from Iceland in December but as it turned out nothing could have prepared me for the wondrous experience visiting that time of year proved to be.
+As a result I thought I knew what to expect from the country at that cold & dark time of year but as it turned out nothing could have prepared me for the wondrous experience visiting then proved to be.

 My time in Iceland was split between the capital, Reykjavik, & the southern coast.
-Despite 5 hours of light a day & some horrid weather I still managed to find plenty to photograph.
-What I didn’t get to photograph was the famed natural light show that is the Aurora Borealis, aka the Northern Lights.
-It never materalised while I was around – the spectacle is as shy as it is beautiful (I’ve seen pictures) and their no-show in Iceland now means I’ll be chasing them to Alaska in few weeks’ time.
-Needs must.
+Despite 5 hours of light a day & some horrid weather I still managed to find plenty to photograph (it’d be hard not to).
+What I didn’t get to see, never mind photograph, was the famed natural light show that is the Aurora Borealis, aka the Northern Lights.
+It never materalised while I was around – the spectacle is as shy as it is beautiful (I’ve seen pictures) and their no-show in Iceland now means I’ll be chasing them to Alaska in a little under two months time.
+Needs must (Update, March 2013: View my Travel Page entries from my time in Alaska here… and no, despite being in Alaska in March, a great month for Aurora sightings, they didn’t show up there either).
 What I did see in Iceland was a lot of water, be it in liquid form dropping from the sky, tumbling over towering cliffs, or pounding offshore rock formations & volcanic black-sand beaches, or solidified in the form of snow & ice, notably as massive, deep-blue icebergs.
-This photo essay aims to present the best of what I captured of The Land of (not too much) Fire & (lots of) Ice.
+This photo essay is an overview of my time in the The Land of (not too much) Fire & (lots of) Ice.
+And remember, I don’t post process my images but were I ever to do so it would be to ‘enhance’ images like these – some of them, despite low ISO, and noticeably grainy.

 One of my enduring memories of Iceland in December will be the soft, warm lighting.
 The sun rises just before 11am, hovers not too far above the horizon for 5 hours and is gone by 4pm.
 It offers up some magical scenes, as one might expect a 5-hour golden hour mixed with snow & ice to do.
 The above picture was taken on the road from the capital, Reykjavik, to the village of Vík í Mýrdal on the southern coast.
 It was the middle of nowhere & there were no outstanding natural features in the vicinity which caused us to pull over and get out of the car.
 It was simply the magical sight of the all-encompassing whiteness bathed in a soft, sunrise glow.

 Large & powerful waterfalls are legion in Iceland, the result of a north Atlantic climate & a near-Arctic location – the former produces frequent precipitation & the latter large glaciers, both of which feed many rivers.
-Travelling around the country means you’re never too far from a waterfall, three of which I got to visit during my time here.
+Travelling around the country means you’re never too far from a waterfall, three of which I got to visit during my time here (although not Dettifoss, aka the Prometheus waterfall, reputedly the most powerful in Europe… it’s up north in Vatnajökull National Park & I’ll get to that next time).

 Its proximity to the capital, Reykjavik, makes this, Gullfoss (Golden Falls), Iceland’s most famous & most visited waterfall.
 The majority visit it as part of a Golden Circle tour, a popular 300 kilometre tourist route looping from the capital into central Iceland and back.
-The falls are fed by the Hvítá River.
-It is a double cascade dropping 32 metres in two stages (11 metres and 21 metres) & into a crevice 32 metres (105 feet) deep, 20 metres (60 feet) wide and 2.5 kilometres in length.
+The falls, fed by the Hvítá River, are a double cascade dropping 32 metres in two stages (11 metres and 21 metres) & into a crevice 32 metres (105 feet) deep, 20 metres (60 feet) wide and 2.5 kilometres in length.
 It’s quite the sight.

 Icelanders have a saying that of you don’t like the weather then stick around for 5 minutes.
 When I arrived here the whole area was shrouded in a heavy white mist.
-Not much was visible & all I could hear through the haze was the thunderous rumble of the water (although I still felt obliged to fire off a ton of shots of that misty nothingness).
+Not much was visible & all I could hear through the haze was the thunderous rumble of the water (although I still felt obliged to fire off a few shots of that misty nothingness).
 I was giving up hope of seeing anything when the mist started to break.
-This picture was captured on the steps leading away from one of the many falls viewing areas.
-A few minutes later and I probably wouldn’t have had a picture of the falls that I liked.
+The above picture was captured on the steps leading away from one of the many falls viewing areas.
+A few minutes later and I probably wouldn’t have had a picture of the falls at all, even a bad one.
 Stick around for 5 minutes indeed.

-One of the country’s most photographed falls is Seljalandsfoss, a falls which can be accessed from the rear offering a different perspective of the pretty 60 metre (200 feet) veil of water from the Seljalandsá River tumbling over the cliff into a deep pool, a cliff that once marked the Icelandic coastline.
+One of the country’s most photographed falls is Seljalandsfoss, a falls which can be accessed from the rear.
+This offers a very different perspective of the pretty 60 metre (200 feet) veil of water from the Seljalandsá River as it tumbles over the cliff into a deep pool, a cliff that once marked the Icelandic coastline.

-The above picture, probably my favourite Iceland capture, was taken at 9:55am, still about an hour before sunrise.
-It was very dull & it was cold, but it wasn’t raining.
-I wasn’t too sure where to position myself to best capture these falls, before finally settling for an icy riverbank some distance away – not having a tripod made that iciness all the more interesting when framing the shot & the inclusion of one of my travelling party in the bottom-left of the image, just beyond the reach of the spray emanating from the falls, adds a nice sense of scale.
+The above picture was captured just before 10am, still about an hour before sunrise proper.
+It was very dull (very blue), it was cold, and it was raining.
+It was kind of miserable really… but oh-so enchanting & magical at the same time.
+The surrounding landscape was treacherously icy.
+As a result I wasn’t too sure where to position myself to best capture these falls, before finally settling for an icy riverbank some distance away (all that iciness made the job of photographing this all the more interesting).
+Look carefully & you can see the inclusion of one of my travelling party in the bottom-right of the image, just beyond the reach of the spray emanating from the falls.

 The last waterfall I visited was Skógafoss, another 60 metre-high (200 feet) falls & another falls the location of which used to mark the Icelandic coastline (it’s now some 5 kilometres away).
 The setting for the falls, a huge U-shaped cleft in a cliff, is spectacular.
 The spray coming off these falls, which consistently produces single or double rainbows on sunny days, coupled with the totally miserable conditions meant both me & my camera got quite a soaking.
-I was reluctant to subject my lens to too much water but I couldn’t resist capturing this hardy soul on a march towards the falls.
+I was reluctant to subject my gear to too much abuse but I couldn’t resist attempting to capture this hardy soul on a march towards the falls.
+Where they were going I’ve no idea.

 In a country of highlights this was the standout for me, the Jökulsárlón glacial lagoon, one of the biggest tourist attractions in Iceland.

-The southeast of Iceland is dominated by Vatnajökull, the largest icecap outside of the poles – it’s an 8,100 km² chunk of ice with an average thickness of 400 metres that covers 8% of Iceland’s landmass.
+The southeast of Iceland is dominated by Vatnajökull, the largest icecap outside of the poles – it a rather large 8,100 km² chunk of ice with an average thickness of 400 metres that covers 8% of Iceland’s landmass.
 Many massive glaciers flow from the icecap towards the sea, one of which is Breiðamerkurjökull.
-Eighty years ago Breiðamerkurjökull, seen to the right of the above picture, reached the sea, about 1 kilometre behind me.
-But, and like most glaciers around the world, it has been retreating rapidly since, creating this stunning glacial lagoon – after falling off the glacier the icebergs can take up to 5 years to float across the 17 km² lagoon towards the outlet to the sea.
+Eighty years ago Breiðamerkurjökull, seen in the distance to the right of the above picture, reached the sea, about 1 kilometre behind me as I took this picture.
+But, and like most glaciers around the world, it has been retreating rapidly since, creating this stunning glacial lagoon; after falling off the glacier the icebergs can take up to 5 years to float across the 17 km² lagoon towards the outlet to the sea.

-I stood by the shore of the lagoon, and on the hills overlooking it, marveling at the spectacular concentration & intense, chilly-blue of the icebergs – the colour can be explained by the air in the ice having been pressed out, intensifying the colour of the glacial water.
+I stood by the shore of the lagoon, and on the hills overlooking it, marvelling at the spectacular concentration & intense, chilly-blue of the icebergs – the colour can be explained by the air in the ice having been pressed out, intensifying the colour of the glacial water.
 Having arrived here at 2:30pm on a perfectly sunny & crisp day I hung around until just after the 4pm sunset.
-As a result I got to witness this awe-inspiring landscape in full and fading light.
-The reddish pink glow at sunset, as seen above, was particularly photogenic & needless to say I took a lot of pictures.
+As a result I got to witness this awe-inspiring landscape in varying light.
+These picture don’t even come close to doing the live scene justice but needless to say the reddish pink glow at sunset was particularly photogenic.

 More Jökulsárlón pictures